Ioan Pușcariu: Origins and 1848 revolution

 The first-born son of a Romanian Orthodox priest in Sohodol, a village located in the Transylvania region's Brașov County, he had eight siblings, and attended primary school in his native village.
 In 1834, he entered the German normal school in Brașov, and in 1837, the local Catholic high school.
 In 1841–1842, he attended the final year of gymnasium at Sibiu, as well as a yearlong theology course.
 From 1843 to 1845, he took philosophy at the high school in Cluj, remaining for an additional year after completing this cycle.
 There, his classmates included Nicolae Popea, Avram Iancu and Alexandru Papiu-Ilarian.
 From 1846 to 1848, he audited courses at the Saxon law faculty in Sibiu.
 Pușcariu was there when the Hungarian Revolution of 1848 began in Transylvania; he joined the movement in March.

 Known as the flag-bearer of the May 1848 Blaj Assembly, he was elected to a 25-member permanent committee of Romanians.
-Enrolling in the national guard, he was named "major tribune" of his native Burzenland's prefecture starting that October, and around the same time was named a teacher at the Romanian school in Brașov.
+Enrolling in the national guard, he was named "major tribune" of his native Țara Bârsei's prefecture starting that October, and around the same time was named a teacher at the Romanian school in Brașov.
 In November, he was named assessor (councilor) of the Făgăraș district, as well as inspector of the Mândra area.
 The last important political event of 1848 in which Pușcariu took part was the December assembly at Sibiu, convoked by Metropolitan Andrei Șaguna in order to discuss the problems faced by the Romanian nation in a Transylvania considered "pacified" by General Anton von Puchner.
 In early 1849, while armed confrontations against Székely forces took place nearby, Pușcariu was able to exercise his administrative functions until Făgăraș was occupied by Józef Bem's troops in March.
 At that point, he fled across the Rucăr-Bran Pass into Wallachia, remaining until the revolution was crushed.